DANIELLE NICOLETTE NAJARIAN: AN ORIGINAL ACTRESS FROM THE GARDEN STATE

 By STEPHEN GUTHRIE

-“There is always hope, for those who seek to find it,” states the highly intellectual and extremely talented actress, Danielle Nicolette Najarian.
+“There is always hope, for those who seek to find it,” states the highly intellectual and multi-talented actress, Danielle Nicolette Najarian.

 Danielle was born and raised in New Jersey.
 At age 4 she began rigorous training as an actress.
 She worked as a theater actress for many years and then blossomed into a film and television actress.
-She is also trained as a dancer, singer and a stunt woman.
+Along with acting she is a trained dancer, singer and a stunt woman.
 Today she works in both L.A. and New York in film and television alongside stars such as Will Smith, Christian Slater, Felicity Hoffman, Amy Brenneman, Taye Digs, Tim Daly, Emmy Award Winner Rami Malek and many others.

 Not many can work amidst the high pressure and million dollar budgets that come with Hollywood productions, but Danielle has a track record of delivering quality work in only a few takes.
 Her latest role on FOX’s Gotham had to be captured before they lost sunlight.
 As tensions rose amidst crew, and millions of dollars were on the line, Danielle nailed her shot with ease way before the sun set.
 Danielle is excellent under pressure and when asked how she was effected by a crew of people relying on her to deliver the shot she said, “I didn’t even notice that some were holding their breath when Danny Cannon said ACTION.
 It’s funny, the moment my director calls action is the moment when I can finally breath.”

 While speaking with Danielle I noticed she possesses an extraordinary essence to her that is rare and only seen in major stars.
 She knows who she is, she is humble, genuine, welcoming and not the least bit judgmental.
 She is so easy to talk to that I found myself doing a lot more talking then usual in my interviews.
 I wanted to know so much about her, but was limited on time.
 Yet, the question the begged to be answered was how is she able to remain so positive, upbeat, bubbly and loving in an industry that can be so cut throat and difficult to remain loyal in.
 Danielle said, “I don’t usually notice what others think of me.
 I don’t know if it’s because I don’t care or it’s just not something that’s important to me.
 All that matters is if I am true to me.
 I have a lot of love to give and sometimes people don’t understand it because they are not used to receiving love, but that’s okay.
 I love them anyway… Haha… the more jacked up they are the more I love them.
-I just love life, I aim to be me no matter how others act around me.
+Life is a wonderful gift and I aim to enjoy it as long as there is air in my lungs.
 Besides, LOVE is not contingent on what others do or don’t do.
 LOVE is a choice I get to make… simply because I can.”

 I then asked Danielle how she deals with rejection in Hollywood and this was her response, “I don’t really think much about rejection.
 I’m either meant to be a part of a production or I’m not.
 If I’m chosen to bring a role to life, then I have what the role needs to be successful.
 I give every role 100% of me.
 I embrace the movie or television show completely and all that comes with it.
 If I’m not chosen for a role, then it wasn’t meant for me.
 Besides, I wouldn’t want what came along with it anyway.”